Lafayette IN Dog Bite Lawyer

 What Should I Do If I’m Bitten by a Dog?

 It’s important to get prompt attention for a dog bite.
 No matter the breed, dogs exert a lot of force and pressure during a bite.
-The trauma can cause serious injuries, including infection, broken bones, lacerations, and nerve damage.
+The trauma can cause serious injuries, including broken bones, lacerations, and nerve damage.
 In the most serious cases, a dog bite victim can face life-threatening injuries and disfigurement.

 After a dog bite, you or your loved one should take the following steps: